-M&A activity in the second quarter of 2020 continued to decline, with $336.8 billion over 2,025 transactions.
-This is a substantial decline from the record activity seen in recent years which the report calls “the canary in an M&A coalmine.”
+If you’re thinking of acquiring a firm to solve your revenue problems, we have potential bad news: M&A activity in the second quarter of 2020 continued to decline, with $336.8 billion over 2,025 transactions.
+This is a substantial decline from the record activity seen in recent years which the report calls “the canary in an M&A coal mine.”
 Quarter over quarter declines were 41.1% and 24.2% for deal value and count, respectively, compared to an already slow Q1 2020.

 More Customers Are Shopping Online Now Than At Height Of Pandemic, Fueling Need For Digital Transformation